 Want Help to Build Trust With Your Audience and Grow Your Business?

 If you’re starting a business, or have been in business for a while and feel stuck or overwhelmed feel free to reach out to me.
 I work one-on-one and also offer group coaching.
 To learn more about me join my Facebook group Create from your Highest Joy with Jen Ramsey.
-If you want to get clear on your audience, your message, how to build your list & sell without being salesy this program will help you.
+If you want to get clear on your audience, your message, how to build your list & sell without being salesy this group is for you.

 Do you ask for client testimonials?
 Love to know if you do and what works for you!